spiral/docs/docs/en/component/data-grid.md

 ### Grid Factory

-This is where you connect your grid schema to real data.

-**Here's a simple example with the Cycle ORM Repository:**
+Grid Factory is the link between your grid schema and the actual data you want to retrieve.
+The following code example demonstrates how to connect the schema to data using the Cycle ORM Repository:

 ```php
 use Spiral\DataGrid\GridSchema;